An Important Disclaimer

 Tranny: An insulting term for someone who is trans.
 Like calling a gay person “fag”.
 Don’t use it.

 Cross-dressers: This term often gets lumped in with the others because the term used to be “transvestite”.
 It refers to a man who wears clothes typically associated with women i.e. dresses and skirts.

 Ally: A non-queer person who supports genderqueer rights i.e. they are cisgendered themselves, but supports the genderqueer movement.

 Yes, there’s a lot to take in there (and this is an incomplete list).
 But it takes a couple of days to start getting your terms right.
 It only seems like a headache if you decide it’s overwhelming.
 Occasionally you'll slip up, as with learning any new vocabulary, but it's really worth making the effort.
 And when it comes to pronouns ("he" or "she") there's a simple rule to find out which you should use: whatever the transgender person asks you to use!

 I have, much to my embarassment, occasionally used the wrong pronoun when talking to a transgender student.
 I've always been grateful when they've shrugged it off and said "don't worry about it", because I know it is actually quite a big deal to them.
 So thank you to all the transgender people who are patient with us cisgendered people as we do our best to keep up.

 Is being genderqueer an illness?

-There is, after all, a medical condition called “body dysmorphia” in which a person feels a sense of discomfort/dissatisfaction/disliking of their anatomy.
-This isn’t referring to the feeling everyone gets when they look in the mirror and think “I look awful”, this is referring to the feeling that your body is not what it’s supposed to be.
+There is, just to confound things, a medical condition called “body dysmorphia” in which a person feels a sense of discomfort/dissatisfaction for their anatomy.
+This isn’t the feeling everyone gets when they look in the mirror and think “I look awful”, this is the feeling that your body is not what it’s supposed to be.
 Naturally, a lot of genderqueer people suffer from body dysmorphia but it’s worth mentioning that some do not and are perfectly at ease with being "female in the body of a man" or however you wish to phrase it.